Star Trek Movies

 order to survive and, moreover, he is about to use a thalaron emitter against

-Earth, thereby killing all life on the planet.
+Earth, by which he would kill all life on the planet.
 In the battle against Shinzon's

 superior vessel, the Scimitar, Picard's last chance is to ram the ship and to